guruthree/mac-se-video-converter/README.md

     * [pi3g](https://buyzero.de/products/raspberry-pi-pico-vga-audio-sd-expansion-board?variant=39412666335412)
     * Build your own from [schematics](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf)
 * A logic level converter
+* A breadboard might be useful

+### On the cheap

+I did this project to use my VGA demo board, but there's nothing that specifically requires it.
+This project can be done on the cheap with just the Pico in a bread board, the logical level converter, some resistors, and Dupont wires.
+I believe it would work something like this one 47 Ω resistor for any one of the R/G/B GPIO pins (e.g. GPIO 4) in the schematic to convert from 3.3 V to around 1 V, with after the resistor tied to the R/G/B pins of the VGA plug.
+The 47 Ω resistor again from the HSYNC and VSYNC out GPIO pins (16 and 17).
+The result of the wiring for the logic level conversion and video signal in would be the same, as described below.
+Combined with an off-brand logic level converter, I'd guess you could build everything for less than 20 USD/GBP.

 ## Software Requirements
 * [Pico C SDK](https://github.com/raspberrypi/pico-sdk])